OpenSearch cluster and host state monitoring

 Node groups tab. - Select the Monitoring tab.

-- Select the host group you need from the drop-down list.
+- Select the host group from the drop-down list.

-This page displays charts showing the load on the cluster's host group.
-Which charts are exactly displayed depends on the type of hosts in the group; this is in line with the charts shown for individual hosts.
+This page displays the charts showing workloads of a cluster host group.
+The list depends on the type of hosts in the group and matches the charts shown for individual hosts.

 -